gshipley/enterprise_training/AdminTraining.md

 ##**Starting required services on the node host**

-The node host will need to allow httpd, https, and ssh traffic to flow through the firewall.
+The node host will need to allow http, https, and ssh traffic to flow through the firewall.
 We also want to ensure that the httpd, network, and sshd services are set to start on boot.

 	# lokkit --service=ssh
 	# lokkit --service=https